Explore PrairieFire – apply now!

 PrairieFire: Program Components

-- Day-long gatherings each month from October through June, 2018 meetings will take place on every third Saturday from 8:30-4 pm.
+- Day-long gatherings each month from October through June each year.
+Meetings will take place on every third Saturday from 8:30-4:00 pm

 - Gatherings include a variety of experiences, such as